Is the Government Responsible for the Environmental Contamination of Your Private Property?

 You may have a takings claim for environmental contamination if the federal government made your property unusable or less valuable because of toxic pollution.

 Groundwater contamination is a good example of this type of taking.
-You may have a takings claim if the federal government stores or dumps something toxic nearby and those chemicals get into your groundwater or soil.
-This type of situation may constitute inverse condemnation.
-PFAS contamination of farms and agricultural land is another type of environmental taking.
+You may have a takings claim if the federal government stores or dumps something toxic nearby, such at foam firefighting spray made with PFAS, and those chemicals get into your groundwater or soil.
+This type of situation may be a form of inverse condemnation.

-Inverse condemnation is when the federal government takes the use of private property but does not compensate the property owner.
+Inverse condemnation is when the federal government takes away your use or the value of private property but does not compensate you.
+This is when you may be able to file a Federal Takings Claim.

 The Foote Mineral Co.
 Superfund Site in Chester County, Pennsylvania is an example of how environmental contamination can lead to a Federal Taking claim.
 In this case, the government used unsafe disposal practices for hazardous materials.
 This contamination spread to nearby properties and polluted the soil and groundwater.